Brazil: New Laws Revolutionize Medical Device Clinical Trials in Latin America

 Brazil's reforms have created several advantages that benefit the entire region:

 Research organizations in Latin America now use Brazil's strong infrastructure as their model of excellence.
-The region shows a 25% increase in international research partnerships, especially when you have medical device early feasibility studies.
+The region shows a 25% increase in international research partnerships, especially when you are looking to conduct a first-in-human or early feasibility study in Brazil.
 Latin America has become a prime destination for first-in-human clinical trials, and Brazil leads both technological and regulatory progress.

 Conclusion